arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ![Portenta's serial number can be displayed in the Arduino IDE using the "Get Board Info" command](assets/por_ard_trace32_board_info.png)

-***If you see a 16 character (64-bit) long serial number, then you need to update your Arduino IDE and/or the Arduino Core software in your board.
-Details of how to do this can be found on the Arduino website.***
+***If you only see a 16 character (64-bit) long serial number, then you need to update your Arduino IDE and the "Arduino mbed-enabled Boards" core from the boards manager in the IDE.
+Details of how to do this can be found on the Arduino website.
+Also, make sure your Portenta H7 has the [latest bootloader](https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-bl) installed.***

+Once you receive the email with the license key, follow the instructions provided at the end of the message:
+- Add the complete line of code provided in the e-mail to the **license.t32** text file in your TRACE32 installation directory.
+  Create the file license.t32 if it does not yet exist.
+On Windows the TRACE32 system directory is by default "C:\T32".
+- Restart TRACE32 after adding the license key.
 - Use the TRACE32 debugger.
 Check section "3.
 Start the TRACE32 Debugger" on how to start it.
 Click the menu item "Board S/N and License State".
 Your board's serial number will be printed in the AREA window and a dialog LICENSE.state will be opened.

 ![Click the menu item "Detect Board S/N" to display the serial number](assets/por_ard_trace32_board_sn.png)